-The Detention Facility is under the direction of Captain Wesley Lynch and directly supervised by Lt.
-Emmit Tate and Lt.
-Jim Quarles
+The Detention Facility is under the direction of Captain Wesley Lynch.

 The Detention Facility is a four story, 146,000 sq ft., 540 bed facility open 24 hours a day, 7 days a week.
-The Detention Facility houses persons arrested by area Law Enforcement Agencies, which include the Whitfield County Sheriffs Office, Dalton Police Department, Tunnel Hill Police Department, Cohutta Police Department, Varnell Police Department, Georgia State Patrol, G.B.I., F.B.I. and the Local Office of the I.N.S.
+The Detention Facility houses persons arrested by area Law Enforcement Agencies, which include the Whitfield County Sheriff's Office, Dalton Police Department, Tunnel Hill Police Department, Cohutta Police Department, Varnell Police Department, Georgia State Patrol, G.B.I., F.B.I. and the occasional Federal Agency.

-There are a total of 81 staff members this includes, nurses, food service, detention staff, inmate work supervisors, central control staff, commissary staff, administrative staff and the county inmate work crew.
+There are a total of 85 staff members in the Detention Division.
+This number includes nurses, detention officers, inmate work supervisors, central control staff, commissary staff, administrative staff and the county inmate work crew.

 The Correctional Center also maintains its own medical staff consisting of three nurses and a physician assistant who stays in contact with the physician on a daily basis, with visits from the physician on a weekly basis.
 Sick call is held daily and the staff will see and treat approximately